-If you are connected to a hosted MongoDB instance, you may experience odd connection drops or timeouts.
+If you’ve connected to a hosted MongoDB instance, chances are you’ve experienced the odd connection timeout or drop.

-After a relatively short period of inactivity, you try to run a query from within Studio 3T (formerly MongoChef), but you are presented with a server error message box.
+After a relatively short period of inactivity, you might try to run a query from within Studio 3T but are presented with a server error message box.
 If you try again, the query will work properly again.

 The reason is that in some configurations, the connection can get dropped by a firewall or a load balancer.
 This issue is common with MongoDBs hosted on Azure.
 The folks over at mLab have some interesting details on this matter: http://docs.mlab.com/connecting/#known-issues.

 The solution is to manually set the max connection idle time to 60s (60000ms) in the Connection Manager:

 After that, your connection should no longer drop 🙂

 Connect to your MongoDB instance with Studio 3T, the most convenient MongoDB GUI.
 Download it now and complement this neat trick with other time-saving hacks like how to copy and paste documents across databases and servers and how to grant a MongoDB role to multiple users at once.

 Editor’s Note: This post was originally published in October 2015.